Jerry Brown's Exit Interview: Don't Say He Didn't Warn You

 He has also spent a great deal of time and energy on reshaping California's criminal justice system — including the reversal of a tough-on-crime trend that he helped jump-start during his first stint as governor.

-Brown signed legislation that shifted the responsibility for low-level offenders from the state to counties; and campaigned for a 2016 ballot measure that made it easier for state inmates to be released from prison if they demonstrate good behavior.
+Brown signed legislation that shifted the responsibility for low-level offenders from the state to counties and campaigned for a 2016 ballot measure that made it easier for state inmates to be released from prison if they demonstrate good behavior.

-Brown notes that the state has nearly tripled its number of prisons from 12 to 35 over the last two decades while its prison population rose from 25,000 to 173,000.
+Brown notes that the state has nearly tripled its number of prisons from 12 to 35 over the past two decades while its prison population rose from 25,000 to 173,000.

 "How long do you want to lock somebody up?" he asks.
 "At what expense?
 And I would say we've gone way overboard and we have to very carefully pull back."

-That Brown has accomplished nearly every goal he set out for himself during his second stint as governor is due not just to his own popularity but also his fellow Democrats' lock on power in a deep blue state.
+That Brown has accomplished nearly every goal he set out for himself during his second stint as governor is due not just to his own popularity but also to his fellow Democrats' lock on power in a deep blue state.

 But he sees himself as a centrist.
-And although he scorns California Republicans as "irrelevant" for their embrace of President Trump, he fears the state may shift too far to the left after he leaves office.
+And although he scorns California Republicans as "irrelevant" for their embrace of Trump, he fears the state may shift too far to the left after he leaves office.

 "The weakness of the Republican Party has let the Democratic Party, I think, go get further out than I think the majority of people want," Brown says.
 "So there's plenty of opportunity for Republicans if they just pause, look at the world as it really is, and try to come up with something in the tradition of Lincoln and Eisenhower and other great Republicans."